TheRedBaronDe/USA_Company_List_2014_Data_Cleaning/README.md

 # Data_Cleaning
 Repository used as portfolio for data cleaning skills and improvements.
+This is my very first data cleaning repository.

 I got this dataset from Tableau Public's library.
 It's a big dataset containing information about the top 5.000 USA companies in 2014.